rafehr/v-chain-de/README.md

 A RAG (Retrieval-Augmented Generation) chatbot that provides precise information on vegan German food products based on a subset of the [**Open Food Facts**](https://openfoodfacts.org) database.

+## 🎯 Purpose of this Project

+The purpose of this project is to help find plant-based food products that are sold in Germany.
+The idea is that an LLM like Claude Sonnet is augmented with a subset from the data of the **Open Food Facts** (OFF) database to reduce hallucinations and the LLM, on the other hand, could use its world knowledge to clarify in case the vegan status ascertained by OFF is doubtful.[^1] E.g. there can be [products with meat flavor](https://de.openfoodfacts.org/produkt/8801073110502/buldak-hot-chicken-black-samyang) labeled as vegan in OFF and a powerful LLM would be able to dissect the ingredients and give additional information on the vegan status of those ingredients.
+For example, the generic ingredient "flavor" (_Aroma_ in German) can contain non-allergenic animal-derived components without explicit labeling.

+[^1]: Since OFF is a crowdsourced project, it may contain errors (see Safety & Reliability Disclaimer below).

 ## ⚠️ Safety & Reliability Disclaimer

 This project is an AI-powered search tool using **Retrieval-Augmented Generation (RAG)** based on [Open Food Facts](https://openfoodfacts.org) data.
 Please read the following carefully before using the information provided: